Data Sources

 Unique Identifier

-When a data source is uploaded for the first time, the entire dataset is scanned for unique fields/columns.
-The first unique field/column is selected as the unique identifier and stored against the data source.
+When a data source is uploaded for the first time, the entire dataset is scanned for unique fields or columns.
+The first unique field or column is selected as the unique identifier and stored against the data source.

-When more data sources are uploaded, the upload process confirms that the unique identifier field/column is present and also contains unique data.
+When more data sources are uploaded, the upload process confirms that the unique identifier field or column is present and also contains unique data.

 Spectrum

-To retrieve up-to-date information from third-party sources for your communications, use EngageOne™ Communicate’s connection with Spectrum OnDemand.
-See Spectrum OnDemand for more information.
+To retrieve up-to-date information from third-party sources for your communications, use EngageOne™ Communicate's connection with Spectrum OnDemand.
+For more information, see Spectrum OnDemand.

-Enter your Spectrum OnDemand credentials and then click Connect to view the datasets.
+Enter your Spectrum OnDemand credentials, then click Connect to view the datasets.

 Compose